Tag: pain

 1) What practices do you have to “maintain” yourself?
 Do you have any that involve doing nothing?

-2) Have you ever experience relief of anguish or pain because you were distracted by other needs?
+2) Have you ever experience relief of anguish or because you were distracted by other needs?
 What happened to the anguish or pain?

 • Releasing Darkness